8 Ways to Start Saving For Your College Education

 5. Roth IRA

 Most of us don’t realize that having a Roth IRA can be a college savings plan option.
 Initial contributions to this investment account can be withdrawn for any reason, and the standard 10 percent early withdrawal penalty is waived if using the money for qualified higher education.
-However once those are exhausted there could be income tax and potentially penalties, plus you will not be able to return fund after withdrawing them.
+However, once those are exhausted there could be income tax and potentially penalties, plus you will not be able to return funds after withdrawing them.
 The total value of a Roth IRA is not counted as an asset when calculating financial aid, but the amount withdrawn does count as income for the base year.
 Before making any decisions, speak with your tax advisor.

 6. Coverdell Education Savings Account

 Formerly known as the Education IRA, the Coverdell Education Savings Account (Coverdell ESA) is similar to a 529 Plan but is more restrictive.
 You can only invest up to $2,000 per student per year in a Coverdell ESA account, and all contributions must be made before the student turns 18.
 The proceeds from the account must be used before the beneficiary turns 30.
 You must also include the Coverdell ESA as a parent asset on the FAFSA application.

 7. Whole Life Insurance